 "Aw, someone's smitten!"

 "Oh my God.
 I regret everything about you."
-An groaned, but they couldn't hide the grin on their face.
-"I'm goin' to bed.
-Get some sleep on you too, panda eyes."
+An rolled their eyes, but they couldn't hide the grin on their face.

 When I was twenty, at university several miles away from home, my best friend sent me a message to tell me that they broke up with who we all thought was "the one".

-And when I called to ask An what happened, they won’t answer.
+And when I called to ask An what happened, they wouldn’t answer.

 I resorted to messaging his sister instead, because Ragine would know.
 Ragine never avoided me.

 There was no reply.

 I had Chase’s number, but it might be awkward if I ask him about his break-up with my best friend.
-I had the others' numbers - Thea’s and Max’s and Owen’s and even Alicia’s, who was practically just some friend's friend's girlfriend - but I might as well be breaking news I had no right to break.
+I had our other friends' numbers - Thea’s and Max’s and Owen’s and even Alicia’s, who was practically just some friend's friend's girlfriend - but I might as well be breaking news I had no right to break.

 It was term break and I finished my schoolwork early.
 You'd think I'd stay and hang out with the brand new friends, and maybe hook up with the hot girl who's been eyeing me all semester, right?
 Good ol' Tristan would never pass up such an opportunity.

 But I gotta do what I felt like I gotta do.
 I called quits and told all my new friends plus the hot girl that I was spending the break back home.

-So that night after a trip from uni, I found myself standing outside the door of An and Gine's apartment unit, phone in hand, typin' out a text:
+So that night after a trip from uni, I found myself standing outside the door of An and Gine's apartment, phone in hand, typin' out a text:

 It took An approximately five seconds not to text me, but to CALL me.

 No pleasantries, they were straight to the point as soon as I picked up.
 "Alright loser, what is it?"